Tips for driving in Kenya

 All the primary roads radiating out of Nairobi are tarmac roads, and will bring you comfortably to your safari destination.
 Road conditions are good by African standards, and ever improving, so expect to encounter some roadworks along the way.
 There are also unsurfaced roads.
 The so-called ‘C’ and ‘D’ roads are usually unsurfaced.
 Some unsurfaced roads are still in good condition, but most roads are notorious for their large potholes, rocky surfaces and river overflows.
-The roads listed below are in poor state and will greatly reduce your travel pace:
+The roads listed below are in poor state or in particularly dangerous and will greatly reduce your travel pace:

 - The C107 south from Mariakani to Kinango: if you think think this road is a good alternative to bypass Mombassa, think again.
 It’s terrible.

 - Roads to the Masai Mara National Reserve; one of the worst roads in Kenya, not allowed with a Toyota RAV4.
 The road between Narok and Sekekani Gate isn't half as bad anymore as everyone claims it to be, as roadconstructions takes place (may 2019).
 The road to reach Oloololo gate from Narok is a lot bumpier.
 Also the road near Maria Rianta has bad sections.